openmultiplayer/web/docs/scripting/functions/IsValidPlayer3DTextLabel.md

 ## Related Functions

 - [CreatePlayer3DTextLabel](CreatePlayer3DTextLabel): Creates a 3D Text Label only for a specific player.
-- [IsValid3DTextLabel](IsValid3DTextLabel): Checks if an 3D text label is valid.
+- [IsValid3DTextLabel](IsValid3DTextLabel): Checks if a 3D text label is valid.